hycis/TensorGraph/README.md

         self.endnode = tg.EndNode(prev=[hn])
 ```

-if someone wants to use your model `ModelA` in his model `ModelB`, he can easily
+if someone wants to use your `ModelA` in his `ModelB`, he can easily
 do this
 ```python